vitkarpov/stljs/README.md

 }
 ```

-As you can see it moves the elements to relayout memory, as you might expected.
+As you can see it moves the elements to relayout memory, as you might expect.
 It's `O(n)` in worst case.

 ## Deque